Martin Oakley BACP (Accred) working with TEENAGERS (16+), ADULTS and COUPLES

 I run my own private practice from my home, where I have my own therapy studio, living in a quiet part of Pevensey Bay.
 There is easy parking, as well as a local bus stop within a few minutes walking.

-I also work from private therapy rooms in Uckfield Town Centre and Eastbourne Town Centre (see my website for details) These rooms are subject to availability.
+I also work from private therapy rooms in Hastings & Eastbourne Town Centres.
+These rooms are subject to allocated days and time availability.

 I also offer for those who feel that they would benefit by having ‘HomeCare Therapy’ in Client’s own home.
 But this is subject to mutual agreement and suitability within my accordance of Ethical Guidelines and Framework for Good Practice.

-New for 2018, I am offering 'Walking & Talking' Therapy sessions (see my website for details)
+'Walk & Talking Therapy sessions (see my website for details)

 Training, qualifications & experience

-Diploma in Counselling & Psychotherapy.
+Diploma in Psychotherapy & Counselling.
 Accredited by the BACP (British Association for Counselling & Psychotherapy).
 I trained at Wealden Psychology College Institute (Crowborough), East Sussex.

 ABC Certificate in Bereavement, which is accredited by CRUSE Bereavement UK.